Sim4n6/teleport/.github/ISSUE_TEMPLATE/testplan.md

 - Warnings/Errors (test by applying [this patch](https://gist.github.com/ibeckermayer/7591333275e87ad0d7afa028a7bb54cb))
   - [ ] Induce the backend to send a TDP Notification of severity warning (1), confirm that a warning is logged in the warning dropdown
   - [ ] Induce the backend to send a TDP Notification of severity error (2), confirm that session is terminated and error popup is shown
-  - [ ] Induce the backend to send a TDP Error, confirm that session is terminated and error popup is shown.
-Confirm that the error is shown at the end of the playback of this session (confirms backwards compatibility w/ recordings from older w_d_s pre Teleport 12).
+  - [ ] Induce the backend to send a TDP Error, confirm that session is terminated and error popup is shown (confirms backwards compatibility w/ older w_d_s starting in Teleport 12)
 - Trusted Cluster / Tunneling
   - Set up Teleport in a trusted cluster configuration where the root and leaf cluster has a w_d_s connected via tunnel (w_d_s running as a separate process)
     - [ ] Confirm that windows desktop sessions can be made on root cluster
     - [ ] Confirm that windows desktop sessions can be made on leaf cluster
-- Screen size/resize
+- Screen size
-  - resize
-    - [ ] Screen can be resized during an active session
-    - [ ] Screen can be resized during login (meaning before resize dvc is opened).
-          The screen won't resize immediately, but it should resize when the dvc is opened (about when login completes).
-    - [ ] Screen can be resized during mfa dialog without losing the session
-    - [ ] Screen can be resized during "Active Session" dialog without losing the session
-  - `screen_size`
     - [ ] Desktops that specify a fixed `screen_size` in their spec always use the same screen size.
     - [ ] Desktops sessions for desktops which specify a fixed `screen_size` do not resize automatically.
     - [ ] Attempting to register a desktop with a `screen_size` dimension larger than 8192 fails.